kexiZeroing/kexiZeroing.github.io/src/blog/mac-terminal.md

 For example, when you press `enter`, it sends a `\r` (carriage return) symbol.
 When you press `Ctrl+C`, the client sends `\x03`.
 If look up an [ASCII table](https://donsnotes.com/tech/charsets/ascii.html), `\x03` is "End of Text". `Ctrl+D` is very similar, which sends `\x04` corresponding to ASCII "End of Transmission".
 What about `Ctrl` + another letter?
 It turns out that it’s literally just the number of that letter in the alphabet, like this `Ctrl+a => \x01`, `Ctrl+b => \x02`.
 Press `Tab`, it sends `\x09`, which is the ASCII code for a horizontal tab. (same as `Ctrl+I`, since `I` is the 9th letter)

+> `Ctrl-C` sends a SIGINT *(Signal Interrupt)* to the foreground process, which by default translates into terminating the application. `Ctrl-D` sends an EOF character, which bash interprets as a desire to exit.

 Terminals are not just able to display black and white text; they can display colors and formatted texts thanks to escape sequences.
 The `\x1b[` things sending to the client are called *escape sequences*.
 They change the cursor’s position, make text bold or underlined, change colours, etc.

 > Have you ever pressed the left arrow key in your terminal and seen `^[[D`?
 That’s an escape code.
 The first character is the “escape” character, which is usually written as `ESC`, `\x1b`, `\e` or `\033` or `^[`.
 They are how your terminal emulator communicates various kinds of information (colours, mouse movement, etc) with programs running in the terminal.